leger-labs/leger/vercel-screenshots/prompt-component-analysis.md

 Before beginning your analysis, carefully review these specific files from the Leger GitHub repository:

 1. `leger/vercel-screenshots/WIP-component-inventory-table.md` - Contains the current component inventory
+2. `leger/vercel-screenshots/WIP-entity-analysis.md` - Contains the current entity analysis
+3. `leger/vercel-screenshots/WIP-pattern-analysis.md` - Contains the current pattern analysis
-2. `leger/vercel-screenshots/personal-investigation.md` - Contains notes and observations about the Vercel UI
+4. `leger/vercel-screenshots/personal-investigation.md` - Contains notes and observations about the Vercel UI

 These files provide critical context for your analysis.
 You MUST thoroughly review both files to:
 - Avoid duplicating components already identified in the inventory